Lake Macquarie Council History

 In October 1977, the Council accepted a tender from Civil and Civic Pty Ltd in association with Wills, Denoon, and Partners Pty Ltd to design and construct Stage II in four phases.

 Stage 1 of the new Administration Building was officially opened by the Premier of NSW, the Hon.
 Neville Wran QC MLA, on 12 August 1977.
 The Minister for Local Government and Minister for Roads, the Hon H F Jensen MP, opened Stage II of the building on 31 August 1979.
 The Administration Building was built at a cost of approximately $4.5 million.

 The Shire of Lake Macquarie was proclaimed as a municipality from 1 January 1977 and became a city on 7 September 1984.

 The book "100 Years of Local Government in Lake Macquarie" was first published in 1981 and revised in 2006.The publication is a historical record of membership to Council, listing the names of elected members, shire presidents, mayors, deputies, and chief executives since the introduction of local government to Lake Macquarie in 1906.
 Variations to electoral divisions and significant changes in legislation affecting local government elections are also included.

 What is the difference between a Mayor and a Lord Mayor?

-It is the prerogative of Her Majesty The Queen to grant Letters Patent conferring the title of Lord Mayor on the advice of the Governor General.
+It is the prerogative of the reigning British monarch to grant Letters Patent conferring the title of Lord Mayor on the advice of the Governor General.

 Although there is no specific qualifications required for such bestowal, the local government area would need to have a very special significance in the history and geography of the state.